Don't Be A Loose Knot: 10 Of The Best Knots For Every Angler (Saltwater and Freshwater)

 As a tournament angler, I require the right knot for the right application.
 The knot can mean success or failure.
 Quality line is extremely important, but even the best lines get nicked, cut, stretched and wear out.
 It is important to re-tie regularly to ensure you don’t lose your expensive lures, in-line fishing cameras, or other in-line equipment, and most importantly that fish of a lifetime.

-Before I jump in to some fishing tips on what knots to use and when, I have a couple of things you should consider when tying any knot.
+Before I jump into some fishing tips on the 10 best fishing knots to use and when, I have a couple of things you should consider when tying any knot.